 IU School of Informatics and Computing at IUPUI first institution in nation to participate in Gen Con Educational Partners Program

-Gen Con LLC has entered into a partnership with the Indiana University School of Informatics and Computing at Indiana University-Purdue University Indianapolis that will make the institution the first in the nation to participate in Gen Con’s Educational Partners Program.
+Gen Con LLC has entered into a partnership with the Indiana University School of Informatics and Computing at IUPUI that will make the institution the first in the nation to participate in Gen Con’s Educational Partners Program.

 “Given the academic reputation, enrollment size and proximity of the campus to Gen Con, partnering with the IUPUI seemed like a natural fit for Gen Con Indy 2012,” said Adrian Swartout, CEO of Gen Con LLC.
 “The IU School of Informatics and Computing at IUPUI offers some innovative specializations such as Storytelling Fundamentals and Gaming, and their students and faculty will add a unique voice to discussions on current topics in the industry.”